moradahmadnasab/Example5_Analysis/README.md

 ## Visualization of Results

-The following chart visualizes the behavior and stability of the new methods described above:
+The following chart visualizes the behavior, stability, and robustness of the new methods described above, in comparison with the Cholesky-QR and QZ methods:

 ![OSDR Methods Chart](figures/osdr_methods_chart2.png)